 Where: White Sulphur Springs, MT.
 Basecamp will be located near town, with instruction occurring on private lands.

 - Participants will be able to camp on-site at basecamp (instructors will be camping, too!).
-Showers are available at the Springs in town or in the nearby .
+Showers are available at the Hot Springs Motel for a small fee.
 There are local hotels available, if you would prefer, but are not covered by tuition.

 - Meals and snacks will be provided.
 If you have a special dietary need, please be sure to make note of it in your application.